-The Urban Heat series
+About the Urban Heat series

-Published 6 mars, 2024
+Published 6 March, 2024

 In the burning reality of climate change, soaring summer temperatures set unprecedented records.
 The heat affects all life and in urban landscapes, the heat can be at its worst.
 This article series is a transdisciplinary collaboration between health-related sciences, urban planning, design and communication, delving into how strategic and collaborative urban development plays a critical role in addressing climate change challenges.